Angling Opportunities with Bryan

 The open season for all rivers in the West Coast Fish & Game District is from October 1st – April 30th.
 Prime dry fly fishing usually occurs from mid-November to mid-March, although opportunities for dry fly fishing exist all season.
 The best catch rates are generally achieved early season, prior to Christmas.

 Every person who wants to go freshwater sport fishing in New Zealand must first purchase a trout fishing licence.
-Since October 2014, visitors to New Zealand must purchase a Non-Resident Fishing Licence.
+Visitors to New Zealand must purchase a Non-Resident Fishing Licence.
 For other details on Licence Categories or to purchase a Fishing Licence Online, Fish and Game New Zealand.

 Fishing Techniques and Equipment